yulin-physics/learning-rust/README.md

 # Rust Code Snippets Collection

+Empowering everyone to build reliable and efficient software

 - [Run a File in Rust](#run-a-file-in-rust)
 - [Build a Project in Rust](#build-a-project-in-rust)
 - [Run Tests in Rust](#run-tests-in-rust)